frank-ventures/teched-week09-project/README.md

 I kept track of my ideas, planning and progress here: [Planning](https://frankjs.notion.site/Day-Thirty-Nine-Project-24d3bd4839434c17bba360ad24613769?pvs=4)

+I call it, **The Void**, because when we post online in places like this, it's kind of where we are shouting into.

 ### Requirements & Deliverables

 - Use Clerk.com to set up user signup and login.